sirix777/cycle-orm-factory/README.md

 # Run all seeds in the configured seed directory
 php vendor/bin/laminas cycle:seed:run

-# Run from a different directory (overrides configured seed_directory for this run)
+# Run from a different path (overrides configured seed_directory for this run)
-php vendor/bin/laminas cycle:seed:run --directory path/to/seeds
+php vendor/bin/laminas cycle:seed:run --path path/to/seeds
-php vendor/bin/laminas cycle:seed:run -d path/to/seeds
+php vendor/bin/laminas cycle:seed:run -p path/to/seeds

-# Run a specific seed from a different directory
+# Run a specific seed from a different path
-php vendor/bin/laminas cycle:seed:run --directory path/to/seeds SeedName
+php vendor/bin/laminas cycle:seed:run --path path/to/seeds SeedName

+# Override database for this run (takes precedence over DATABASE constant in seed)
+php vendor/bin/laminas cycle:seed:run --database reporting-db SeedName
+php vendor/bin/laminas cycle:seed:run -b reporting-db SeedName
 ```

 #### Arguments and Options

 - `SeedName`: The name of the seed to run in PascalCase format, without the .php extension.
 - `--seed` or `-s`: Alternative ways to specify the seed name.
-- `--directory` or `-d`: Run seeds from a different directory than the configured `seed_directory` (affects both single-seed and run-all modes for this invocation only).
+- `--path` or `-p`: Run seeds from a different path than the configured `seed_directory` (affects both single-seed and run-all modes for this invocation only).
+- `--database` or `-b`: Database name to use for seed execution.
+When provided, it overrides the `DATABASE` constant defined in a seed class.
+If neither option nor constant is set, the default `main-db` is used.

 Behavior:
-- If `SeedName` is provided, the command runs that seed from either the configured `seed_directory` or the directory passed via `--directory`/`-d`.
+- If `SeedName` is provided, the command runs that seed from either the configured `seed_directory` or the path passed via `--path`/`-p`.
-- If no `SeedName` is provided, the command runs all seeds from the configured `seed_directory` or from the directory passed via `--directory`/`-d`.
+- If no `SeedName` is provided, the command runs all seeds from the configured `seed_directory` or from the path passed via `--path`/`-p`.

-If no seed name is provided, the command will run all seeds in the configured seed directory (unless `--directory`/`-d` is used).
+If no seed name is provided, the command will run all seeds in the configured seed directory (unless `--path`/`-p` is used).

 **Note**: All seed classes must implement the `SeedInterface` and be located in the target seed directory.
 The command will automatically inject the database connection into the seed class.

+Database resolution priority when running seeds:
+- Command-line option `--database` (or alias `-b`), if provided
+- Seed class `protected const DATABASE = '...'`
+- Default database alias `main-db`

 ### Cache Configuration Example